califano-lab/single-cell-pipeline/README.md

 rownames(mdata)<-ensemble_id
 ````

-Build meta-cells for each cluster using the function Knn_metaCells
+# Build meta-cells for each cluster using the function "Knn_metaCells"

 ````
 meta_expmat0<-Knn_metaCells(expmat0,mdata,10)